blondon1/Python-personal-Automation/README.md

 # Clean_bin
 ## Description

-The goal of this python script is to clean the recycle bin and the temp folder to improve the pc's performace on a predified timeframe/schedule.
+The goal of this python script is to clean the recycle bin to improve the pc's performace on a predified timeframe/schedule.
 It handles and tracks exeptions

+# Clean_temp
+## Description
+The goal of this python script is to clean the temp folders to improve the pc's performace on a predified timeframe/schedule.

 ## Getting Started